Ranger-NF/BlastOff/README.md

 ---

-?š€ **BlastOff** is a casual endless runner with an emphasize on vector graphics.
+?? **BlastOff** is a casual endless runner with an emphasize on vector graphics.
 Available for web and android.

 ## How to Play?